 Are you planning on spending your Christmas in Rome, but you are still not sure about what to do?
 We have a few tips for you!

-Travel stress-free and enjoy Christmas in Rome like a local - schedule a Prontopia local to assist you today!
+Travel stress-free and enjoy Christmas in Rome like a local - schedule a Prontopia local assistant to help you today!

 If you are a Catholic, or just curious, a must-try in Rome on Christmas is the experience of the Christmas Eve Mass at the Vatican.

 It is well-known that tickets are hard to come by.
 Since the Vatican is undoubtedly the most popular place of worship in Rome, you will need to book well in advance!

 Visit the Basilica on Christmas day at noon.
 You will see the Pope giving his Christmas Day Urbi et Orbi speech and spreading his blessing to the crowd.